DanielHabenicht/danielhabenicht.github.io/_posts/2021-01-03-magic-mirror-solar-kiwigrid.md

 tags: [magicmirror]
 ---

-# How to setup Magic Mirror to display your local SolarWatt/KiwiGrid numbers

-Display your local solar system numbers, like power drawn from the mains or your solar array, on your magicmirror.
+Display your local solar system numbers (SolarWatt/KiwiGrid), like power drawn from the mains or your solar array, on your magicmirror.

 <!--more-->